CONTACT US

 The Manipulation of the Recommended Retail Price

-There’s an additional way that manufacturers and resellers can use the RRP to ensure high profits for all involved.
+There’s an additional way that manufacturers and resellers can use the Recommended Retail Price to ensure high profits for all involved.
 This list price can be manipulated to be exceptionally high, long before the item reaches the shelves for consumers to purchase.
 In this scenario, manufacturers, distributors and resellers select this high rate because they want the alluring theme of ‘sales’ to attract buyers.

 This is where the psychology of retail comes into play.